jeroenbeijer/SDRReceiver/README.md

 The easiest way to start the SDR is by creating a bat or shell script to pass the ini file name argument, i.e. on windows:

 start SDRReceiver.exe -s ini/SDR_25E.ini

+In order to make this work I have re-used some of Jonti's excellent code from his JDSCA project for handling the RTL callback and data handling.
+I also used some gnuradio project code for FIR coeffecient calculations.